jacobsc050/projects/README.md

 ### What this work demonstrates

-Through this work I am able to demonstrate my ability to using HTML, CSS and I can span serval different fields (physics, mathematics, web development, data sceince) efficiently.
+Through this work I am able to demonstrate my ability to using HTML, CSS and I can span several different fields (physics, mathematics, web development, data sceince) efficiently.

 ## [Presentations and Pedagogy](https://github.com/jacobsc050/presentations-and-pedagogy)